sarthak1905/sarthak1905/README.md

 ## Hello World🌎 , Sarthak here! 😺
 ### 🚀 Backend developer 🚀

-- 🔭 I’ve recently interned as a Backend Developer at SKaaS Technology Solutions, Bangalore, India
+- 🔭 I’m currently working as an intern in the field of Python Web Development at SKaaS Technology Solutions, Bangalore, India
 - 🌱 I’m currently learning API development and database management
 - 👯 I’m looking to collaborate on anything related to the lovely Python language🐍
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=)](https://www.linkedin.com/in/sarthak-saxena-b3a0001b8/)